 “Spending 32 years as a doctor honed my observational skills.
 The subtle nuances of expression and physical appearance giving clues to a persons inner thoughts.
 As close observation is a key element in medicine and art alike, it felt natural to fall in love with portraiture when I began to paint after taking early retirement in 2018.
 Portraiture allows me to continue exploring privileged relationships; that of artist/sitter has replaced the doctor/patient relationship.
 In connecting with people in this way I can continue to use my skills and have a new identity as an artist.

 My portraits use light, shadow and colour to reveal a persons character.
 I work in oils on canvas in a realist style and timeless manner using delicate brushstrokes and soft edges.
-I draw using Conte pierre noire pencil and use obvious marks rather than blending which I feel gives more character to the final portrait.
-I direct my focus to the sitter themselves rather than what is going on around them capturing them in reflection.”
+I draw using charcoal and soft pastel with obvious marks rather than blending which I feel gives more character to the final portrait.
+I direct my focus to the sitter themselves rather than what is going on around them capturing them in reflection.